Apress/pro-jakarta-persistence-jakarta-ee10/README.md

     mvn -P hsqldb clean package

-During this process I often had to use hsqldb initially to get it to work due to its better documentation and adoption. then switch back to derby afterwards.
-Similarly, H2 could be an alternate target since its adoption has accelerated due to its Spring Boot connection.
+During this process it was useful to use hsqldb initially to get it to work due to its better documentation and adoption. then switch back to derby afterwards.
+Similarly, H2 is also a good alternate db for learning due to its Spring Boot connection.

 ## Maven vs Gradle